liferay/liferay-docs/discover/portal/articles-dxp/03-collaboration/01-managing-documents-and-media/03-using-a-sharepoint-repository.markdown

 for details on installing and activating apps.

-As with other third-party repositories that support the CMIS standard, users can exercise the following capabilities with the SharePoint repository they access via the Liferay SharePoint Connector:
+As with other third-party repositories that support the CMIS standard, users can gain these benefits by accessing the SharePoint repository through the Liferay SharePoint Connector:

 - Reading/writing documents and folders
 - Document check-in, check-out, and undo check-out